opendatacube/datacube-ows/docs/cfg_layers.rst

 Pixel-quality bitmask bands or enumeration flag bands can be used, although bitmask bands are better supported and are recommended where possible.

+Note that it is not possible to combine flag bands from separate products if they have the same band name.

 Required.